RajVaibhav85/BookSpace/README.md

 ---

 ## Features

--  Web-based book reading with PDF rendering
+-  Clean and responsive UI built with HTML, CSS, and JavaScript
 -  User authentication (register & login) with password hashing via bcrypt
 -  Session-based user management using express-session
--  Organized book browsing and management through history and user library
+-  Search and filter books by title, author, or genre
+-  Web-based book reading with PDF rendering
 -  PostgreSQL database integration for persistent storage
--  Clean and responsive UI built with HTML, CSS, and JavaScript
--  Search and filter books by title, author, or genre
 -  Bookmarking and reading progress tracking
 -  User reviews and ratings for books
+-  Organized book browsing and management through history and user library
+-  Dedicated user profile to manage user information
 ---

 ## Tech Stack